entando/entando-docs/vuepress/docs/v6.3.2/tutorials/solution/customer-portal.md

 # Entando Customer Portal
 ## Overview
-The Entando Customer Portal (CP) is a modern, self-service customer-facing application for managing subscriptions, providing organizations with a quick ready-made solution.
-It includes a lightweight integration to Jira Service Management to administer service tickets and implement role based access controls (RBACs).
+The Entando Customer Portal enables an organization to quickly provide a modern, self-service customer-facing application for management of subscriptions.
+It includes a lightweight integration to Jira Service Management for access to service tickets and a role based access control (RBAC) design for granting users varying levels of access.

 Key Features: